intechstudio/grid-fw/README.md

 ## Updating the bootloader
 Please verify the Bootloader version before before uploading a new firmware image to your controller.
 The bootloader is maintained in a separate repository:
 [grid-uf2](https://github.com/intechstudio/grid-uf2/releases/tag/v4.3.3-8)
+Download the bootloader image from the repository and unzip the archive.
+The bootloader binary is contained in a single update-bootloader***.uf2 file.
+Once the controller is enumerated in bootloader mode, copy the .uf2 image to the removable storage device called GRID.
+After a successful update, the controller will disconnect from USB turn off.
+Unplug the usb cable and repeat this step for all of your Grid modules.

 ## Updating the firmware
 Download the firmware image from the repository and unzip the archive.
-The firmware binary is contained in a single .uf2 file.
-Once the bootloader is enumerated copy the firmware image to the removable storage device called GRID.
-After a successful update, the controller will reset and boot the newly installed firmware.
-Make sure to repeat this process for all of your Grid modules, making sure that they are all running the latest firmware.
+The firmware binary is contained in the  grid_toplevel_release.uf2 file.
+Once the bootloader is enumerated copy the new firmware image to the removable storage device called GRID.
+After a successful update, the controller will reset and boot the newly installed firmware, ready to use.
+Make sure to repeat this process for all of your Grid modules, to ensure that they are all running the latest firmware.

 ## Stable Build
 Grid firmware v1.0.0 is the latest stable relese.
 Plese visit the [releases](https://github.com/intechstudio/grid-fw/releases)